Cerx-pw/ro-bot/README.md

 Firefox - [Greasemonkey](https://addons.mozilla.org/cs/firefox/addon/greasemonkey/)

-After you have your extension installed, just [click this link](https://raw.githubusercontent.com/Cerx-pw/ro-bot/master/RObot.js) and hit install, or copy&paste this code.
+After you have your extension installed, just [click this link](https://raw.githubusercontent.com/Cerx-pw/ro-bot/master/RObot.js) and hit install, or copy&paste the code to your extension's interface.

 Refresh Robin page and it should work!